sathyarjunab/node-phone-directory/README.md

-#I am still working on the phone directory, and progress can be tracked in the features branch.
+#I am still working on the phone directory BUT!!!, and progress can be tracked in the features branch.